Submit a Review & Earn an Amazon Gift Card

 Markkanen and Petäjä-Repo (2008) N-glycan-mediated quality control in the endoplasmic reticulum is required for the expression of correctly folded delta-opioid receptors at the cell surface.
 J Biol Chem 283 29086 PMID: 18703511

 Do you know of a great paper that uses [Leu5]-Enkephalin from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review [Leu5]-Enkephalin and earn rewards!